 Can you survive living in Morocco with only English?
-I’ve been asked this question many times and my answer is positive.
-However, if you really want to immerse yourself in the Moroccan life, you should learn the Moroccan Arabic (known as Darija).
+Yes, you can, if you have local friends ready to help you.
+Yet, If you want to immerse yourself in Moroccan life, you should learn Moroccan Arabic (known as Darija).
 Or, like me, try to master French.

 After my first visit to Morocco, I set myself a task to learn Darija.
-However, the challenge of learning the script was a tough one, not mentioning writing and reading right-to-left.
-Soon, I realised to master French will take me less time as I already had some background.
+The challenge of learning the script was tough, not to mention writing and reading right-to-left.
+Soon, I realised to master French would take me less time as I already had some background.

 My story of learning French is long and complicated.
 It started at the Vilnius Academy of Arts, where I studied Art history.
-Imagine, after 2 years of studying French, I only knew how to say “Bonjour”.
+After 2 years of studying French, I only knew how to say “Bonjour”.
 I regret being lazy, but the teachers were so boring.
-Of course, lack of motivation was an important factor.
+Of course, the lack of motivation was an important factor.

-Then, some years ago I attended a French a group course in Vilnius, Lithuania.
-Again, after 3 months of studies, I only learned how to say “au revoir”.
-In addition, I had private French classes in Amsterdam, the teacher was great, but because of my intense travels, the classes were too irregular.
+Then, some years ago, I attended a French group course in Vilnius, Lithuania.
+But, again, after 3 months of studies, I only learned how to say “au revoir”.
+Besides, I had private French classes in Amsterdam, and the teacher was great, but because of my intense travels, the classes were too irregular.

-So, folks, I lost a hope to master French.
-This July, I decided to give the last try and subscribed for an intense summer course in the same L’Institut Français in Marrakech.
-The 30 hours course cost only 950 Dh (around 90 eur) and guess what – after finishing it I understand and can speak basic French!
+Honestly, I lost hope of mastering French.
+Then, in July 2019, I decided to give the last try and subscribed for an intense summer course in the same L’Institut Français in Marrakech.
+The 30 hours course cost only 950 Dh (around 90 euro) and guess what – after finishing it I understand and can speak basic French!

-The key to success was the amazing and experienced teacher, Mr. Ait Baaya, forcing us to speak from the very first day.
-We almost didn’t study grammar, it came into our heads naturally.
-Even more, his philosophical conversations about the best ways to learn French and stories about Moroccan traditions made me believe that good and devoted teachers still exist.
+The key to success was the amazing and experienced teacher, Mr Ait Baaya, forcing us to speak from the very first day.
+We almost didn’t study grammar; it came into our heads.
+His philosophical conversations about learning French and stories about Morocco were incredible.
+He made me believe that excellent and devoted teachers still exist.

 Of course, it is not enough to attend a course to master French.
-You need to practise daily and, most important, you need to talk.
-My next step is to continue the French course and practise as much as possible.
-Don’t give up – if I can do it, everyone can do it!
+You need to practise daily and talk talk talk… So my next step is to continue the French course and practise as much as possible.